 The great thing about dried beans is if you put them into an airtight container in your pantry, they will last up to a year!

 Cooked black beans last in the fridge for up to 3-5 days.
 Place them in an airtight container and keep them in the refrigerator.
 After that the start to break down and you lose flavor and texture, plus they start to go bad.
 And no one needs to eat bad food!

 I love batch cooking dried black beans and freezing them for future meals or to use in recipes.
 Here are my best tips:

 - Once cool, put them in an airtight container.
 You can even put them into a ziplock bag.

 - If in a container, I like to lay a piece of plastic wrap all nuzzled up right on the top of the beans.
 This helps prevent freezer burn.

 In the freezer, cooked black beans will last about 6 months before the quality starts to go downhill.

 We eat these Mexican black beans in so many ways!
-Here are some of our favorites that we keep going back to:
+They taste amazing with basically anything.

 - Over rice with salad or sautéed greens

-If you are a black bean lover like we are, here are some of my other recipes that use black beans.
+If you are a black bean lover like we are, here are some of my other recipes with black beans.
 You can most certainly use this recipe in them instead of canned beans!
 You will however need to adjust the spices and seasonings a bit.